Featured image of Who Will Recycle Your 3D Print Waste? We Found 9 Services to Send Your Scraps To Source: Auburn University

 For example, high-quality PLA can only be recycled back into high-quality filament if it’s melted down with the same (exact same) high-quality PLA.
 However, PLA varies significantly by brand when it comes to additives, which is one reason some recycling programs are brand specific.

-When the plastic is of unknown origin, it’s typically not recycled back into filament but made into other plastic products, like this planter below.
+When plastics are of completely unknown origin, they are typically not recycled back into filament but made into other plastic products, like this planter below.

 Post-consumer plastics are often contaminated and turned into lower-value products like this flower pot, known as downcycling (Source: Refactory)

 The total waste volume from additive manufacturing is dwarfed by other manufacturing sectors, like water bottles, so it can’t be processed through the existing waste management streams.
+The recycling of beverage bottles relies on the labeling of the plastic to ensure its type.
 Popular 3D printing materials like PLA, ABS, and even PETG are not produced at significant enough volumes to have their own recycling categories.
 They fall under plastics recycling code 7: other.

 Mixed with non-recyclable plastics at most plastic recycling facilities, this category is of the lowest grade and either made into plastic lumber, incinerated, or disposed of in a landfill.
 Other 3D printing materials like resin used for SLA 3D printing are virtually impossible to recycle, but research breakthroughs give hope for the future.